Kathanayakudu (2008 film): Plot

-The plot tells the story of two childhood friends: Balakrishna (Jagapathi Babu) and Ashok Kumar (Rajinikanth).
+The plot tells the story of two childhood friends: Balakrishna and Ashok Kumar.
 Balu stops at nothing to make his friend happy.
 As time passes by, they take different paths, and Balu becomes a barber in a small village called Siricilla.
-He marries Devi (Meena) and has three children and leads a happy life.
-However, his finances are poor and he is often led to the door of Dharmaraju (Dharmavarapu), the financier.
-He has tough competition from the smarter and more clever Shanmugam (Sunil), who has a salon opposite his shop.
+He marries Devi and has three children and leads a happy life.
+However, his finances are poor and he is often led to the door of Dharmaraju, the financier.
+He has tough competition from the smarter and more clever Shanmugam, who has a salon opposite his shop.
 Balu is a man with self-respect and honesty.
 His life continues the same until one day there is news that a film shooting is going to happen in a place near their village and the hero of the film is superstar Ashok Kumar.
 The news spreads rapidly, but Balu hesitates to reveal himself to be a friend of Ashok Kumar.
 However, people around Balu learn about their friendship, and suddenly those who have been ridiculing him start doing favors for him—only to meet Ashok Kumar, or at least watch him from outside.
 Balu is hesitant to do what they want, and soon people start shunning him.
 Balu faces poor treatment even from his children.
 At last, Ashok Kumar publicly acknowledges Balu as his childhood friend who made him a superstar, and he meets Balu.